-An independent panel of experts with substantial knowledge of relevant technical, business/financial and policy areas convened to review and evaluate the applications.
+An independent panel of experts with substantial knowledge of relevant technical, business/financial and policy areas was convened to review and evaluate the applications.
 The evaluation panel was divided into three internationally diverse teams, with each one focused on technical, business/financial or policy areas.
 The technical team was chaired by Ólafur Guðmundsson and included Patrik Fältström and Nii Quaynor.
 The business/financial team was chaired by Maureen Cubberley and included Fernando Silveira Galban and Jeffrey Lissack.
 The sponsorship/community value team was chaired by Liz Williams and included Pierre Ouédraogo and Daniel Weitzner.
-(Biographical data about these persons may be found at the conclusion of each report in Appendix D.) The identities of the evaluators were kept confidential until conclusion of the evaluation phases of the process, and publication of this Report.
+(Biographical data about the evaluators may be found at the conclusion of each report, in Appendix D.) The identities of the evaluators were kept confidential until conclusion of the evaluation phases of the process, in order to prevent applicants from influencing deliberations.
+Several applicants, which were not initially recommended by an evaluation team, took advantage of an offer from ICANN to allow them to seek to remedy deficiencies identified by the evaluators.
+In some cases, as described in detail in the next section, the technical and the business/financial teams were convened again in order to review an applicant's supplementary materials.
+This additional work took place between October 2004 and June 2005.

-The three teams began their work in May 2004 and completed their reports in July 2004.
+The three teams began their work in May 2004 and completed their recommendations, as requested, to ICANN in July 2004.
 During that period, each team met formally six to eight times by teleconference.
 Between formal meetings, the teams worked diligently and thoroughly to discuss the selection criteria, analyze the applications, review public comments and assess the extent to which each proposal satisfied the different parts of the RFP.
 Additionally, the teams posed a series of questions to each applicant in an effort to amplify points that were unclear and to seek other clarifications (see Appendix B).